 Imagine being able to determine whether two proteins are within 10 nanometers of each other, or measure the tension in the helical structure of spider silk, or the activity of a protein in a synapse.
 What kinds of tools enable us to measure these properties, and what fascinating experiments could push these tools even further?
 All of these things can be done using FRET!
-Read on to find out more about this amazing imaging technique.
+Read on to find out more about this amazing imaging technique and find further tips for using FRET in your experiments here.

 What is this FRET You Speak of?